Amethyst-szs/MoonFlow/MoonFlow/docs/kingdoms/moon_list.md

 The Toadette / Achievement toggle is unused.
 The achievement system is almost completely separate from the Power Moon system, and they are stored in a completely separate list.

-### Quest
-The quest field allows you to select which Quest ID this moon is connected to.
-Every story moon that progresses your next objective is connected to a quest.
-The base game kingdom's only implement up to 6 quests, however MoonFlow offers support for up to 15 quest slots to ensure future compatibility with large modding projects.

-### Scenarios
-This bitfield allows you to set which scenario IDs the Power Moon is collectable in.
-Note that this is based on the home stage's current scenario progression, *not* the current stage and scenario you happen to be in (ex.
-Koopa Freerunning).
-Any moons only collectable in higher scenarios than your progression will be hidden from the moon list.
-Highly recommended to make sure this matches your stage files.

-### Translation
+### Position
 Position of the Shine object in 3D space.
 Position can be copied from EditorCore, in-game, or any other interface that uses real coordinates.
 This does *not* include Moonlight/Spotlight due to using fake simplified coordinates.

 This position is only used for rendering the icon on the kingdom's map screen, in respect to the world's projection matrix.

+### Extra Options
+#### Quest
+The quest field allows you to select which Quest ID this moon is connected to.
+Every story moon that progresses your next objective is connected to a quest.
+The base game kingdom's only implement up to 6 quests, however MoonFlow offers support for up to 15 quest slots to ensure future compatibility with large modding projects.

+#### Optional ID
+Optional IDs are a special ID used to link Power Moons to different objects and objectives.
+The most frequent use is to state which Hint Art the moon is connected to, but it is also used in some other cases like for timer challenges.